 Frohnmayer Award for Public Service

-The Frohnmayer Award, given annually in Portland since 2002 by the Law School Alumni Association, was named in honor of the family of University of Oregon President Emeritus and Law Professor Dave Frohnmayer.
+The Frohnmayer Award for Public Service, given annually in Portland since 2002 by the Law School Alumni Association, was named in honor of the family of University of Oregon President Emeritus and Law Professor Dave Frohnmayer.
 The award recognizes a graduate, faculty member, or friend of Oregon Law whose public service brings honor to the school.

-Multnomah County District Attorney Michael D. Schrunk is the 2012 recipient of the University of Oregon School of Law's Frohnmayer Award for Public Service.
+Multnomah County District Attorney Michael D. Schrunk was the 2012 recipient of the University of Oregon School of Law's Frohnmayer Award for Public Service.

 Schrunk, a 1967 graduate of the law school, has served as the elected District Attorney in Multnomah County since 1981, heading the largest and most active district attorney's office in Oregon, with 120 full time staff and 76 full time attorneys, serving a population of more than 735,000.
 Read more about Michael Schrunk's illustrious career.

-Portland renaissance man Duncan Campbell will receive the University of Oregon School of Law's Frohnmayer Award for Public Service during a ceremony at 5:30 p.m.
+Portland renaissance man Duncan Campbell received the University of Oregon School of Law's Frohnmayer Award for Public Service during a ceremony at 5:30 p.m.
 Friday, April 8, at The Nines in Portland.